DaVikingMan/FalconXOS/README.md

 <br>
 -Full support for macOs(as for now FalconXOS only supports windows and Linux)
 <br>
-Note : Terminal doesnt refer to the app but refers to a standalone terminal which will come up when executing the terminal command in the app's menu.
+Note : Operating Shell doesn't refer to FalconXOS but refers to a standalone terminal which will come up when executing the terminal command in the app's menu.

 # Some FAQS

 You may have noticed that at the top of the README that it says FalconXOS : a Operating Shell

-Well we wanted to make modify some principles used to make a terminal
+Well I wanted to make modify some principles used to make a terminal

 First,

 Defination of Operating Shell-
 This part has been removed and will be added when FalconXOS will be completely released.

-This is different from a terminal as a terminal is a shell which directly gives command to the Operating System.

 # Now you may ask that why build a Operating Shell?